-Responsible Agency: City Building Official, Community Development Department, in association with energy providers

-Non-Quantified Objective: Increase energy efficiency, lower energy and construction cost burdens on housing for lower-income and special needs households, increase public awareness and information on energy conservation opportunities and assistance programs for new and existing residential units, and comply with State energy conservation requirements.
+Responsible Agency: City Building Official, Community Development Department, in association with energy providers and information on energy conservation opportunities and assistance programs for new and existing residential units, and comply with State energy conservation requirements.
 Make information available on the City's website and in public places, such as City Hall, by March 2023.